Behzadsharafi/Pokemon/README.md

 npm run start:dev
 ```

-To run the front end navigate to the frontend directory.
+To run the frontend navigate to the frontend directory.

 ```bash
    cd Pokemon/pokemon-frontend